 In this case, for each message deferred, the sender will receive a 4xx level error message instructing the mail server to retry after a predefined time interval.
 Well-behaving mail servers act upon the defer message and will try sending the message again later, while email from large volume spammers will not retry sending the email again.

 When Rate Control Takes Effect

 When Rate Control is first enabled on the Barracuda Email Security Gateway, or after a change is made to the Rate Control threshold, five (5) unique IP addresses must connect before Rate Control is invoked.
-This is to take into account that you may have another appliance receiving email (i.e., a front-end Mail Transfer Agent (MTA) or a trusted forwarder) before the Barracuda Email Security Gateway.
+This is to take into account that you may have another appliance receiving email (i.e., a front-end Mail Transfer Agent (MTA) or a known forwarder) before the Barracuda Email Security Gateway.
 Once 5 or more IP addresses have made connections to the Barracuda Email Security Gateway, it indicates that mail is also coming in from other outside sources and rate control should be applied.

 Exemptions from Rate Control

 You can exempt trusted IP addresses from Rate Control by adding a trusted IP address to the Rate Control Exemption/IP range list.
-Also, any IP address that you enter as a trusted forwarder on the BASIC > IP Configuration page will be exempted from Rate Control.
+Also, any IP address that you enter as a known forwarder on the BASIC > IP Configuration page will be exempted from Rate Control.

 When configuring Rate Control, keep in mind the following